 Casting a wide net is good, but if you’re submitting to a hundred literary agents, it’s likely that you haven’t done your research and are just submitting to anyone and everyone.
 Stick to agents that would be a good fit for you, in terms of what you’d like to write and the type of agency you want to work with.

 A good idea is to work in batches.
-You might want to start out with five to seven submissions and wait for responses to come in before sending a new batch.
-This also allows you to act on any feedback you might get before sending your work out again.
+Start out with five to seven submissions and wait for responses to come in before sending a new batch.
+That way, you can act on any feedback you might get before sending your work out again.

 You don’t need to mention in your emails that you’re submitting to multiple agents.
-It’s common practice since publishing moves slowly and agents take a long time to respond to submissions.
+It’s common since publishing moves slowly and agents take a long time to respond to submissions.
+They expect you to be submitting elsewhere.

-If you get a request for a full manuscript, do remember that agents are very busy and have to prioritise their existing client list.
+If you get a request for a full manuscript and are waiting for that to be read, do remember that agents are very busy and have to prioritise their existing client list.
 This means they could take several months to read your manuscript.
 You can send a polite nudge after three months or so – but keep it brief.
 A nudge might be something like:

 Hello Lovely Agent,